stevenc49/stevenc49.github.io/_problems/maxWidthOfBinaryTree.md

 Solution
 ----------

-Tried this but it fails on bigger inputs:
+Tried this but it fails on some test cases.

 {% highlight python %}